diegovester/my-vite-app/README.md

 Create a new directory named .github/workflows.
 Inside this directory, create a YAML file named deploy.yml.
 This is where you'll define your GitHub Actions workflow.
-Copy and paste the following code to your deploy.yml file:
+Copy and paste the following code to your deploy.yml file.
+Find and replace homer with whatever you named your project here.
 ```
 # Simple workflow for deploying static content to GitHub Pages
 name: Deploy to GitHub Pages